Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 2. Talk to current students

 • Talk to current students from the university and specific department you are searching for.
 Their websites in most cases have the feature of connecting and asking some responsible from the department students.
-Check out this example from the University of Amsterdam.

 A chatbot writing chat with our students - How to choose a university to study